bpftrace/website/src/pages/docs/pre-release/stdlib.md

 When available (starting from kernel 5.5, see the `--info` flag) bpftrace will automatically use the `kernel` or `user` variant of `probe_read_{kernel,user}_str` based on the address space of `data`, see [Address-spaces](./language#address-spaces) for more information.

+### strcap

+Returns the "capacity" of a string-like object.

+In most cases this is the same as the length, but for bpftrace-native strings and arrays, this is the underlying object capacity.
+This is used to bound searches and lookups without needing to scan the string itself.

 ### strcontains
 - `int64 strcontains(const char *haystack, const char *needle)`

-`strcontains` compares whether the string haystack contains the string needle.
+Compares whether the string haystack contains the string needle.

-If needle is contained `1` is returned, else zero is returned.
+If needle is contained then true is returned, else false is returned.

-bpftrace doesn’t read past the length of the shortest string.

 ### strerror